Tiny-Orange-Labs/citruscore/README.md

 ![log logo](frontend/assets/img/logos/logo.png)
 The idea of log is to generate a boilerplate that fits my needs.
 Everything I put into it, is my personal preference.
-This abomination includes hapi, graphQL, typescript, rollup, lit, lit-localize, tailwind, shoelace, fontawesome and maybe more in the near future.
+This abomination includes hapi, graphQL, typescript, rollup (and of course rollup plugins), lit, lit-localize, tailwind, shoelace, fontawesome and maybe more in the near future.
 Overengineering is the future.

 ## Building